 Exchange Database Not Mount – Access Desired Mailbox

-Mostly Exchange Administrator become stumble when they are not able to access the Database while mounting the EDB file.
-Since while an attempt is made to mount or connect the database to Exchange server, certain issues can arise and in order to address the situation, we have decided to focus on issues regarding Exchange Database Not Mounting and their solutions.
-In the latter section of this post, readers can solve issues occurring when the database does not get connected to Exchange Server.
+In their daily work, it is not new for Exchange Administrators to stumble upon the Exchange Database not mounting error.
+Losing access to the EDB file while an attempt is made to mount or connect the database to the Exchange server can feel dreadful.
+Therefore, we have come up with this write-up where readers will find reasons behind the issues and their solutions.
+In the latter section of this post, readers can solve issues occurring when the database fails to connect with the Exchange Server.

-We try to combine all the problems faces by most of the Exchange Administrator into Three-Section, first one section related to Hardware issue of the environment where Exchange Application is installed.
-In other section, we try to find issues related to Active Directory problem and at last, we deal with corruption issues of Exchange Database.
+We list together most of the common problems and divide the tutorial into three sections.
+The first section covers the Hardware issues of the environment where the Exchange Application is installed.
+In the second section, we try to find issues related to the Active Directory problem.
+Finally, we deal with corruption issues of the Exchange Database itself.

 Exchange Database Not Mounting – Issues and Solution

 Power Outage: If the power supply to an exchange database stops abruptly, the database will shut down.
-Next time when it will be switched on, it may not function properly due to the corruption led by sudden shutdown.
+The next time when it is switched on, it may not function properly due to the corruption led by the sudden shutdown.

-Space Shortage: In every Exchange Server, there is a limit of how much data the server can store.
-When the data size reaches that limit, problems started to occur.
+Space Shortage: In every Exchange Server, there is a limit to how much data the server can store.
+When the data size reaches that limit, problems start to occur.
 It can also create issues while users try to mount the database.
-Even sometimes after adding space while working on VM (Virtual Machine), Administrator not able to access the mailboxes and get an error related to Shutdown after running the Powershell Commands to check the state of Database
+Even sometimes after adding space while working on the VM (Virtual Machine), the Administrator is not able to access the mailboxes and gets an error related to Shutdown after running the Powershell Commands to check the state of the Database.

 Follow to Solve Exchange Database Not Mounting via Powershell